agsup/quartz/content/notes/Spring 2023/American Government/Congress.md

 - But public disapproval!
 - There are still advantages because:
     - Staff
     - Franking (mail)
     - Publicity/Media Coverage
     - "All publicity is good publicity"
     - Travel funds
     - TL;DR, it's much, much cheaper running as an incumbent
+    - Voter apathy pays off for the incumbents
+    - Reapportionment is friendly to incumbents
+- Disadvantages:
+    - Publicly hated (but the hate isn't acted upon)
+    - Like, really, really hated (less than 1/10 of the population <u>doesn't hate Congress!</u>)

 ## Apportionment
 -